-- 7- Personal Essay: Write an ESSAY about why you deserve to receive this Scholarship.
+- 1- Personal Essay: Write an ESSAY about why you deserve to receive this Scholarship.
 Indicate your objectives.
 You may want to include information about your educational and personal goals.
 Write about any special interests or special circumstances that you may wish the Academic Board to consider.
 Address evidence of leadership as well as your desire to study at UIC.
 Essay Format: Use 8 1⁄2" x 11" white paper; minimum two pages or 1000 words.
-Times new roman or similar 12pt Double-space the body of your essay and use 1" margins all around. - 8- Government-issued proof of ID - 9- There are 15 MBA scholarships available to be granted for 2022 2023.
-Deadlines: July 15th and December 15th.
-For more information, contact the Admissions office at (954) 607-4344
+Times new roman or similar 12pt Double-space the body of your essay and use 1" margins all around. - 2- Official Transcripts showing a GPA of 3.0 or above - 3- Letter of recommendation from one of your ESL professors - 4- Government-issued proof of ID - 5- There are 15 ESL to Associate scholarships available to be granted for 2023 2024 - 4- Application Deadlines: August 5thth 2023 and December 9th 2023.